Chlorie/Chlorie/README.md

 </p>

 About Myself
-- **Ph.D. student** at Institute of Computing Technology (ICT), Chinese Academy of Sciences (CAS).
-- Researching on **machine learning & data mining**.
-- Novice programmer, especially **loves the C++ language**, also likes a few other languages like C♯.
-I don't like dynamically typed languages very much *(cough Python cough)*, but sometimes I have to use them to get jobs done.
-- Loves computer language features and quirks.
-(I heard you say "template meta-programming"?)
-- Personal side projects are started at a regular basis ~~(mainly for procrastination)~~ but seldom finished... 😢
+- Ph.D. in Computer Science on Machine Learning and Data Mining.
+- I like a variety of programming languages:
+  - C++: It provides access to extreme performance while not sacrificing high level constructs or being overly restrictive.
+I like template meta-programming and want reflection yesterday.
+  - C♯: I like the ecosystem and all the syntax sugar.
+Discriminated unions when?
+  - Python: This one I'm mostly using at work.
+I used to absolutely hate it, but now I'm kind of OK with it for its convenience to write simple scripts.
+Later I realized that the thing I hate is just badly written Python code with no type hints, lots of *"clever tricks"* that circumvents the type checker (like `(get|set)attr`), and passing `dict`s everywhere.
+- I have a lot of short-lived, not even half-finished side projects.
+One day I'll certainly finish at least one of them 😆
-- I love playing games, mainly not the AAA kind, and more leaning towards indie games.
-I like rhythm games (e.g. Arcaea), puzzle games (e.g. Baba is You), and some indies in other genres (e.g. Celeste).
+- I love playing games.
+Mainly rhythm games (e.g. Arcaea, Deemo, etc.), puzzle games (e.g. Baba is You, 14 Mainsweeper Variants), and some indies in other genres (e.g. Celeste).
+I'm not that into AAA titles.